ALEXSSS/db-merchant/README.md

 ```
 Database-based they are added as records in the database, or can be added by mentioned endpoints above.

-Other types of providers can be easily implemented, for example, from web(api) providers, Excel files.
+Other types of providers can be easily implemented, for example, from Web(api) providers, Excel files.
 Just by implementing `DomainSpecificSignalHandlerDispatcher`.

 ### Feel free to contact me in case of any problems with setup!